Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/MultiKernel/README.md

 ![missing image](../Images/Array4Kernels.jpg)

-In this view the cascade streams connecting neighboring AI Engines are key to the performance of this graph.
+In this view, the cascade streams connecting neighboring AI Engines are key to the performance of this graph.

-Finally click **Trace** to look at how the entire simulation went through.
-This may be useful to track where your AI Engine stalls if performance is not as expected:
+Finally, click **Trace** to look at how the entire simulation went through.
+This might be useful to track where your AI Engine stalls if the performance is not as expected:

 ![missing image](../Images/Timeline4Kernels.jpg)